tracsman/vdcWorkshop/DIY/Maximus/Module07.md

 3. Go to the hub VPN gateway and check out its settings.
 Notice the status of the Site-to-Site connection (it should show 'Connected').
 4. Go to the on-prem local network gateway and check out its settings.
 The on-prem local network gateway represents the on-prem VPN router.
 Notice the same Site-to-Site connection and its status (it should show 'Connected').
 5. Connect to the on-prem VM via Bastion.
-6. Verify that you have reachability (over VPN) to the hub.
-You can run a ping to the Firewall IP (10.0.3.4) in the hub.
+6. Verify that you have reachability (over S2S VPN) to the hub.
+You can run a ping to the Test VM (10.0.1.4) or to the Firewall (10.0.3.4) in the hub.